sampollard/sampollard.github.io/zola/content/blog/git-commands-i-always-forget.md

 [extra]
 category = "Git"
 +++

 Git has some of the most unorthogonal syntax I've ever used with respect to branches.
-Sometimes, you delineate branches with spaces, sometimes sometimes you use `/`, sometimes you put flags inbetween the repository and sometimes you don't.
+Sometimes, you delineate branches with spaces, sometimes you use `/`, sometimes you put flags inbetween the repository and sometimes you don't.
 So I just write them down here.

 - Pull from a remote branch
   ```